Home

 By Martin Dejnicki

 I’m not forty quite yet, but I do agree with that last line.
 We spend the first forty years learning and the second forty teaching others what we learned.
 A 40th birthday anniversary is a special and important milestone in life.
-The following 40th birthday poem is intended to inspire
+The following 40th birthday poem is intended to inspire that forty year old.

 Life to Enroll